JanVasilcenko/Best-Book/README.md

 ## Moscow priorities
 ### Must Have

-Option to rate books
+Option to rate books ✔️

-Search through all of the books based on name or genre
+Search through all of the books based on name ✔️

-Adding book to favourites
+Adding book to favourites ✔️

-View book description and genre
+View book description and genre ✔️

 ### Should Have
-Login and Register system
+Login and Register system ✔️

-See the total book rating
+See the total book rating ✔️

 Settings menu to change settings of application

-Option to reset user password via email
+Option to reset user password via email ✔️

 ### Could Have
-Add books for users to rate
+Add books for users to rate ✔️

-Language support for the base app
+Language support for the base app ✔️

-Leave a short review of the book
+Leave a short review of the book ✔️

-Be able to customize your profile picture in the app
+Be able to customize your profile picture in the app ✔️

 ### Won’t Have
-Option to see other accounts details
+Option to see other accounts details ✔️

-Option to view ratings of users who did not review the book
+Option to view ratings of users who did not review the book ✔️

-Option to rate one book twice
+Option to rate one book twice ✔️